scala/docs.scala-lang/contribute/hacker-guide.md

 Typically you would want to first make sure that your changes work on a small example and afterwards verify that nothing break by running a comprehensive test suite.

-We'll start by creating a `sandbox` directory (this particular name doesn't bear any special meaning), which will hold a single test file and its compilation results.
+We'll start by creating a `sandbox` directory (`./sandbox is listed in the .gitignore of the Scala repository), which will hold a single test file and its compilation results.
 First, let's make sure that
-[the bug](https://issues.scala-lang.org/browse/SI-6725) is indeed reproducible by putting together a simple test and compiling and running it with the Scala compiler that we built using `ant`.
+[the bug](https://issues.scala-lang.org/browse/SI-6725) is indeed reproducible by putting together a simple test and compiling and running it with the Scala compiler that we built using `sbt`.
 The Scala compiler that we just built is located in `build/pack/bin`.

     17:25 ~/Projects/scala (ticket/6725)$ mkdir sandbox
     17:26 ~/Projects/scala (ticket/6725)$ cd sandbox